amabdallah/Demo_WaMDaM_Wizard/test.md

 ## Required software and hardware
+* Linux local machine
 * A Web server to host this controlled vocabulary server.
 Here we use an Amazon Elastic Compute Cloud instance (Amazon EC2) at the Amazon Web Services (AWS).
 *	Excel 2007 and on (.xlsx) to organize the CV terms and load them dynamically to the web-server in one command line
 *	MySQL to host the CV database in the server
 *	Python/Jango